I'm interested in intellectual property - will I be guaranteed an IP seat during my training contract?

 Most trainees go on secondment for a three-month period during the course of the training contract.
 In the last couple of years, all trainees have done a client secondment, but we can't always guarantee this as it depends on how many clients need seconded trainees and on the structure of each individual's training contract.
 Secondments are always to a UK client's in-house legal department, in or near London.

 Our retention rates are very good.
 Each trainee intake is small, and we invest a lot of time and energy in recruiting and training each individual, as our aim is for them all to stay with us.
 It doesn't always work out, though, and on average there may be one person per year who doesn't stay at the end of the training contract.
-We are very proud to have a 90% retention rate in 2023.
+We are very proud to have a 90% retention rate in 2023 and 2024.

 When looking at retention, another important question is: what are the retention rates like further down the line?
 At many firms, the culture grinds people down, and high staff turnover is a fact of life.
 At Bristows, we pride ourselves on high staff retention at all levels.